Coronavirus: temporary change to the Carrier Bag Levy

 In Northern Ireland, retailers are required to charge at least 5 pence for all new carrier bags.
-The main aim is to protect the environment by greatly cutting the number of carrier bags used and encouraging customers to bring and reuse their own bags.
+The main aim is to protect the environment by cutting the number of carrier bags used and encouraging customers to bring and reuse their bags.
 Reusing carrier bags saves natural resources and reduces the need for landfill.

 The 5 pence charge for carrier bags applies in most retail transactions, with some exceptions.
 It is important for your business to be aware when charges apply, to inform your customers, and to register with the Department of Agriculture, Environment and Rural Affairs (DAERA) if you need to pay the levy.

 This guide will help you and your customers to understand the requirements.

 You can also watch the video below, explaining when the carrier bag levy applies, the exemptions to charging the levy, how retailers can register to pay the levy to DAERA and payment methods.